barneydobson/swmmanywhere_paper/README.md

 # SWMManywhere sensitivity analysis

-This repository is to reproduce the experiments and plots from [ref].
+This repository is to reproduce the experiments and plots from [this paper](https://doi.org/10.31223/X5GT5X):

+> Dobson, Barnaby, et al. "SWMManywhere: A Global-scale Workflow for Generation and Sensitivity Analysis of Synthetic Urban Drainage Models."
+(2024). doi: 10.31223/X5GT5X

 ## Installation